 All questions answered about our API.
-Learn about our cars, stations, routes, tile service modules.
+Learn about our vehicles, stations, routes, tile service, vehicle connectivity, isolines and navigation modules and our white label.

 We provide thumbnail and high-resolution files only.
 The client side is responsible for scaling the high-resolution image if needed.

-carPremium shows you all data we have on the cars in our database.
-It also allows you to cache this car data.
+vehiclePremium shows you all data we have on the vehicles in our database.
+It also allows you to cache this vehicle data.

 Yes we are!
 We are currently using the OCPI 2.1.1 version

 Yes.
-While our route calculates the best charging stations for you and your car — you can also view alternative stations.
+While our route calculates the best charging stations for you and your vehicle — you can also view alternative stations.
 Simply add the

 stationsAlongRouteRadius flag to your